American Chop Suey

 optional: grated parmesan cheese + freshly-chopped parsley, to garnish

-while sauce is in its final minutes of simmering, cook pasta according to package directions, reducing the cooking time by two minutes. drain pasta well + transfer to pot of sauce, stirring to combine well. add more salt + pepper to taste (if needed), + cook until flavors combine, about 10 more minutes.
+When the sauce is in its final minutes of simmering, cook pasta according to package directions, reducing the cooking time by two minutes (until just barely short of al dente).
+Drain pasta well + transfer to pot of sauce, stirring to combine well.
+Add more salt + pepper to taste (if needed), + cook until flavors combine, about 10 more minutes.

 print this recipe print this recipe